chikuzen/GenericFilters/readme.rst

 GenericFilters - VapourSynth plugin
 ===================================

-This plugins is a set of common image-processing filters.
+This plugin is a set of common image-processing filters.

 This plugin modifies all pixel values with various algorithms.